CD Training and Certification

 b.
 Teaching Experience:

 Participation as adjunct Faculty and as Practicum Assistants under the direct supervision of a CAOHC-approved Course Director (CD) for at least one (1) complete OHC certification course.
-A letter of verification from the leading CD is required.
 It is suggested that you work with a Course Director that you already know, or find one through the CD Directory, click here.
+Please have the leading CD provide a letter attesting to your participation in the aspects of the course as noted below.

 The OHC course must be an in-person or hybrid course.
 The applicant must perform the following functions appropriately: Successfully communicate with and instruct adult learners, guide learners in groups and as individuals during audiometric testing practice, hearing protection device fitting practice and ear inspection.